PragmaticSwift/PragmaticSwift/2017-05-preface.html.markdown

 ### Type of Articles

 Pragmatic Swift aims to give detailed posts and insights on specific topics, trying to be technical and informative.
-There's no reason to create tutorials or how-to articles, these kind of resources have a couple of great sources like [Hacking With Swift](https://www.hackingwithswift.com) and [Ray Wenderlich](https://www.raywenderlich.com), their value is already known and widely recognized.
+There's no reason to create tutorials or how-to articles, this kind of resources have a couple of great sources like [Hacking With Swift](https://www.hackingwithswift.com) and [Ray Wenderlich](https://www.raywenderlich.com), their value is already known and widely recognized.

 ## Conclusion

 Thanks for reading the preface, there's no need to annoy you more, I conclude with an amazing quote:

-> Everybody [...] should learn to program a computer, because it teaches you how to think. - Steve Jobs
+> Everybody [...] should learn to program a computer because it teaches you how to think. - Steve Jobs

 hoping that you will enjoy this project.